pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 Content Applicability
 =====================

-Generate Content Applicability For Updated Consumers
+Generate Content Applicability for Updated Consumers
 ----------------------------------------------------

 This API regenerates applicability data for a given set of consumers